Respectify/respectify-wordpress/README.md

 # respectify-wordpress

-Wordpress Comments integration with the Respectify API
+Wordpress Comments integration with the Respectify API.

-Test content here.
+## Development

+This uses `composer` for package management, with `php-scoper` for bundling libraries without versioning conflicts.